Arita Ware Side Plates (Set of 3)

 • Marked with kanji character “Hi” for the former province of “Hizen”

-(Listing is for dishes - Stands not included)
+(Listing is for dishes - stands not included)

 SIZE (Approx.)